kuldeepkhas18/kuldeepgit-demo/README.md

 # kuldeepgit-demo
-this is my first repository
+this is my first repository,
-author - kuldeep khas
+Author - kuldeep khas